Python Essentials

 Working with Files in Python Cheatsheet

-Working with files in files is syntatically intuitive.
-There are are built-in functions and there are also modules like os that can be imported to achieve such tasks.
+Working with files in python is syntatically intuitive.
+To achieve file operations, there are are built-in functions and there are also functions from the module os that can be of use.

 We can start with with some well-known built-in functions: